croservices/cro/docs/docker-deployment.md

   then the logs can be introspected by `docker log`, `kubectl log`, etc.
 * Prefer using a tool like Kubernetes rather than managing containers and configuration by hand

+Docker containers can be deployed on various cloud providers, some of which provide hosted Kubernetes.